 Department of Emergency Management

-With June marking the beginning of hurricane season, St. Johns County is encouraging all residents to sign up for Alert St. Johns, an emergency notification system that provides critical information during emergency situations.
+- Alert St. Johns Emergency Notifications – With June marking the beginning of hurricane season, St. Johns County is encouraging all residents to sign up for Alert St. Johns, an emergency notification system that provides critical information during emergency situations.
 The alert system enables St. Johns County, the St. Johns County Sheriff's Office, the City of St. Augustine, and the City of St. Augustine Beach to quickly provide residents with critical information in a variety of situations including severe weather, unexpected road closures, water advisories, missing persons, evacuations of buildings or neighborhoods, and incidents that may threaten public safety.
 To receive these time sensitive alerts, residents can sign up at www.alertstjohns.com.
 Those who sign up can choose to receive notifications via a phone call to their home, business, or mobile phone, by email, or text message.
-The Alert St. Johns system has replacced the Code Red notification system, so it is imperative that residents sign up for these critical notifications.
+The Alert St. Johns system has replaced the Code Red notification system, so it is imperative that residents sign up for these critical notifications.
 For more information regarding Alert St. Johns, please call 904.824.5550.

 The mission of the Department of Emergency Management is to protect the lives and property of the citizens of St. Johns County through emergency preparedness programs within our County.
 The primary role of Emergency Management is to develop and implement comprehensive disaster planning, mitigation and response activities under the provisions of Florida statutes.